-The gross and net provision for IBNR losses amounted to ₱14.26 million and ₱13.90 million, respectively, as December 31, 2018.
-As of December 31, 2017, the gross and net provision for IBNR losses amounted ₱5.72 million and ₱4.21 million, respectively (see Note 13).
+The carrying value of total provision for outstanding provision for IBNR losses amounted to P20.90 million and P14.26 million as of December 31, 2019 and 2018, respectively (see Note 13).

 Estimation of provision for unexpired risk reserves

 URR refers to the amount of reserve required to cover future claims and expenses, at a designated level of confidence, that are expected to emerge from an unexpired period of cover.
 A computation should be performed to determine whether the URR required is greater or smaller than the UPR net of DAC.
 If the URR is greater, then the difference should be booked as an additional reserve on top of UPR.
 Therefore, premium liabilities is equal to the UPR plus the difference between the URR and the unearned premium reserve (UPR) net of DAC, if the URR is greater than the UPR net of DAC.
 Otherwise, it is equal to the UPR.